elcodi/docs/docs/component/metrics.md

 ## Requirements

-Metrics requires Redis to be installed.
-It uses some complex data structures to all metrics cache and read, and Redis offers this structures with a very fast reading time penalty.
+Metrics main adapter requires Redis to be installed.
+It uses some complex data structures to all metrics cache and read, and Redis offers by default this structures with a very fast reading time penalty.

 It is required to install Redis in version, at least, `v2.8.9`.
 This version introduced used methods like `HyperLogLog`.

+If any other bucket adapter is installed and used, then you may not require Redis but other libraries (each adapter should document it).

 ## What offers